sphinx-doc/sphinx/doc/extdev/index.rst

   If no version string is returned, ``'unknown version'`` is used by default.

 ``'env_version'``
-  A non-zero positive integer integer that records the version of data stored in the environment by the extension.
+  A non-zero positive integer that records the version of data stored in the environment by the extension.

   .. attention::